By Marina Joseph – Art in Tanzania internship

 The scheme was gradually extended to Africans working for colonial governments, but it excluded women employed on short-term government contracts.
 (World Bank Group, 2019)

 In 1999, Tanzania enacted the Public Service Retirement Benefits Act No. 2 to establish the contributory Public Service Pension Fund.
-The Act repealed the Pension Ordinance of 1954, which was non-contributory.
+The Act repealed the Pension Ordinance of 1954, which was a non-contributory pension scheme.
 In 2012, Kenya’s efforts to reform the civil service non-contributory pension scheme (which commenced in early 2000) culminated with The Public Service Superannuation Scheme Act, which is intended to make the scheme contributory.

-Aside from these traditional civil service schemes, policies and regulatory frameworks extending coverage to the formal private sector workers were nearly absent during colonial days.
+Aside from these traditional civil service schemes, policies and regulatory frameworks that extended coverage to formal private sector workers were nearly absent during the colonial days.
 After independence, mandatory contributory retirement benefit schemes were established.

 These required private sector formal workers and employers to contribute to compulsory national social security schemes.
-In some countries, these mandatory schemes were defined as contribution provident funds; in others, they were described as benefit pension schemes.
+In some countries, these mandatory schemes were referred to as contribution provident funds, while in others, they were described as benefit pension schemes.
 Colonial legacies or national development policies adopted after independence informed the various policy approaches.
 In the case of Tanzania, in keeping with its affinity for Eastern socialism, institutions were nationalized, and social security choices demanded solidarity rather than the individualistic approach of the West.

 This explains the existence of mandatory defined benefit schemes which currently operate in Tanzania.
 The Francophone countries, Burundi and Rwanda, reformed the contributory public schemes established during colonial days to include private sector workers.
 Kenya and Uganda adopted the neoliberal economic principles of the West, which, to a large extent, prioritize individual responsibility over collectivism or solidarity vis-à-vis retirement savings.
 These national socioeconomic development choices led to the development of defined contribution provident funds in Kenya and Uganda, where there is no intergenerational transfer or redistribution within the scheme.
 Kenya, more capitalist than other countries, established the national social security scheme in 1965.
 (World Bank Group, 2019)